arvidn/libtorrent/branches/libtorrent_utp/docs/manual.rst

 ``enable_incoming_tcp`` all determines if libtorrent should attempt to make outgoing connections of the specific type, or allow incoming connection.
 By default all of them are enabled.

+``ignore_resume_timestamps`` determines if the storage, when loading resume data files, should verify that the file modification time with the timestamps in the resume data.
+This defaults to false, which means timestamps are taken into account, and resume data is less likely to accepted (torrents are more likely to be fully checked when loaded).
+It might be useful to set this to true if your network is faster than your disk, and it would be faster to redownload potentially missed pieces than to go through the whole storage to look for them.

+``anonymous_mode`` defaults to false.
+When set to true, the client tries to hide its identity to a certain degree.
+The peer-ID will no longer include the client's fingerprint.
+The user-agent will be reset to an empty string.
+Trackers will only be used if they are using a proxy server.
+The listen sockets are closed, and incoming connections will only be accepted through a SOCKS5 or I2P proxy (if a peer proxy is set up and is run on the same machine as the tracker proxy).
+Since no incoming connections are accepted, NAT-PMP, UPnP, DHT and local peer discovery are all turned off when this setting is enabled.

+If you're using I2P, it might make sense to enable anonymous mode as well.

+``tick_interval`` specifies the number of milliseconds between internal ticks.
+This is the frequency with which bandwidth quota is distributed to peers.
+It should not be more than one second (i.e. 1000 ms).
+Setting this to a low value (around 100) means higher resolution bandwidth quota distribution, setting it to a higher value saves CPU cycles.

 pe_settings